-Washington State Patrol ESD Decision Packages Executive Summary for SIEC/SAW August 20, 2020
+Washington State Patrol ESD Decision Packages Executive Summary for SIEC/SAW August 2022

-1. C3 - Mobile and Portable Radio Standardized Technology Replacement (Policy-level): Washington State Patrol troopers, commercial vehicle enforcement officers, investigators, and detectives use mobile and portable land mobile radios (LMR) to communicate statewide.
+- 1. C3 Mobile and Portable Radio Standardized Technology Replacement (Policy-level): Washington State Patrol troopers, commercial vehicle enforcement officers, investigators, and detectives use mobile and portable land mobile radios (LMR) to communicate statewide.
 98% of WSP's mobile and portable fleet has aged beyond the seven (7) year useful life (according to Chapter 30 SAAM).
 Furthermore, WSP's current radio models are no longer supported by the vendor after December 31, 2023.
-WSP is requesting debt service funding of \$3.4 million in 21-23, and \$6.7 million in 23-25, and 25-27 in order to replace 2,636 mobile and portable radios during the 22 - 23 biennium.
-WSP intends to procure the next generation of Motorola APX-series radios, the APX-8000 (portable) and APX-8500 (mobile).

-- 97% of radios were purchased between 2009 2016; 95% of those were in 2012-13 during narrow-banding project. - Fielding a competitor radio would require potential "re-engineering" within the system, organizational change/business process change due to differences in the "value added" features like alia and man-down functionality. - WSP receives \$96,000 of STR funding currently; average cost of APX-8xxx series radios is \$7650.
+WSP is requesting to enter into a Certificate of Participation (COP) with the Washington State Treasury in order to replace 2,636 mobile and portable radios during the 24 25 biennium.
+WSP intends to procure the next generation of Motorola APX-series radios, the APX-8000 (portable) and APX-8500 (mobile). - 97% of radios were purchased between 2009 2016; 95% of those were in 2012-13 during narrow-banding project. - Fielding a competitor radio would require potential "re-engineering" within the system, organizational change/business process change due to differences in the "value added" features like alia and man-down functionality. - WSP receives \$96,000 of STR funding currently; average cost of APX-8xxx series radios is \$7650.
 Currently funding level is insufficient.